 There’s no free Shopify plan.

 However, all plans come with a 3-day free trial.
-After the free trial, you just have to pay $1 total for the first three months so you can test out the platform and set up the store patiently.
+After the free trial, you just have to pay $1/month for the first three months so you can test out the platform and set up the store in your own time.

 Is Shopify worth it?